A Complete Guide to Chrome Tab Groups in 2026

 Where tab groups fall short

-Tab groups are great, but they have real limitations:
+Tab groups are great, but they have four real limitations that keep them from being a complete tab-management system:

 - No memory savings.
 Collapsed groups still keep tabs loaded in memory.